-1. Please read each step of these instructions carefully.
+1. Please read the entire instructions carefully before taking your samples.
 Download a printer friendly version here.

 3. Do not use dead, yellow or brown leaves.
 The ideal time to sample is right after the first true (serrated) leaves emerge, usually around 7-10 days post-germination.
-Please do not use the true leaves, use cotyledons (round leaves) to get the best sample.
+Please DO NOT use true leaves, use cotyledons (round leaves) to get the best sample.

-4. Ensure plants are properly watered 24-48 hours before collecting samples.
+4. Water your plants 24-48 hours before collecting samples.

-5. Label all plants and DNA collection kit envelopes before starting to ensure your samples are correctly tracked back to the right plant.
+5. Label plants and DNA Collection Kits before starting to ensure each sample is tracked back to the correct plant.